 Dr. Leach is a member of Advent Anglican in Kirkland, and was confirmed in the Church in May 2017.
 He serves there in the role of Parish Verger.
-Dr. Leach also served as the lay-representative from the Diocese of the Rocky Mountains at the Global Anglican Future Conference (GAFCON) in 2018 in Jerusalem.
+Dr. Leach also served as the lay-representative from the Diocese of the Rocky Mountains (DRM) at the Global Anglican Future Conference (GAFCON) in 2018 in Jerusalem.
+He is presently serving on the Diocesan Leadership Council of the DRM.
+Concurrently, he served as a DRM representative to the Provincial Council of the Anglican Church in North America (ACNA).

 B.A.
 Eastern Nazarene College (1975)